processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 # Making the capacitive touch keyboard

-In the course of the next steps of this tutorial, you will gradually build a final product that is a capacitive touch synthesizer.
-To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to respond to the sensor readings using the sound library, and finally, put all of the prior knowledge together to make a functional synthesizer with eight keys, three different modes and a volume toggle:
+In the course of the next steps of this tutorial, you will gradually build a capacitive touch synthesizer.
+To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to respond to the sensor readings using the sound library, and finally, put all of the prior knowledge together to make a sound synthesizer with eight keys, three different modes and a volume toggle.
+I used sticky backing copper tape to create the following keyboard layout:

-{{< figure src="complete-keyboard.jpg" link="complete-keyboard.jpg" title="Final product of the tutorial" >}}
+{{< figure src="complete-keyboard.jpg" link="complete-keyboard.jpg" title="Example of a keyboard layout made with copper tape" >}}

 Here's the suggested order of steps to follow: